 How Does Strategic Human Resource Management Work With Business Strategy?

-Strategic human resource management creates a link between the human resource function and the strategic goals of the organisation in order to enhance business performance.
+Strategic human resource management creates a link between the human resource function and the strategic goals of the organisation to enhance business performance.

-The human resource function must align with the strategic objectives of the organisation in order to be effective.
-Evidently, the human resource department must clearly understand the organisation’s business strategy.
+The human resource function must align with the strategic objectives of the organisation to be effective.
+The human resource department must clearly understand the organisation’s business strategy.

 The HR department must also be able to identify the skills and competencies required to support the organisation’s business strategy.
 Once all the right skills and competencies have been identified, the HR department can begin to identify and attract candidates with the necessary skills and competencies.